 If you are a patient of mine, you’ve had your vitamin D tested.
 In my practice, it is mandatory, and I would like to share why I feel this way.
 I’m almost crazy about it.
 If you have cancer, or have a history of cancer, you should have your vitamin D levels tested at least once per year, and I’ll help you correct any deficiency you may have.

-The role that vitamin D plays in cancer was first discovered in 1981.
-As you will read about below, vitamin D has a major role in the immune system.
-Vitamin D has been linked to having a better response to chemotherapy and radiation therapy, lower recurrence rates, and even lower mortality rates.
+How vitamin D influences cancer processes was first discovered in 1981.
+As you will read below, vitamin D has a major role in the immune system.
+Vitamin D sufficiency has been correlated with better responses to chemotherapy and radiation, lower recurrence rates, and even lower mortality rates.
 This has been found in many different cancers, including breast, pancreatic, colon, melanoma, esophageal, gastric, lymphoma and glioblastoma.

 WHAT DOES VITAMIN D DO IN THE BODY?

-With respect to cancer, it regulates the cell cycle causing cellular arrest and decreases growth of rapidly dividing cells (which happens in cancer!) and is involved in cell death, called apoptosis.
-It also decreases signalling in cancer cells that are involved in invasion and migration of cells, leading to decreased metastasis.
+With respect to cancer, it regulates the cell cycle causing cellular arrest, decreases the growth of rapidly dividing cells (which happens in cancer!) and is involved in cell death, called apoptosis.
+It also decreases signalling cascades in cells that are involved in the invasion and migration of cancer cells, leading to decreased metastasis.
 Let’s look at some of the research below.

 VITAMIN D DECREASES MORTALITY IN AGGRESSIVE CANCERS